PandeoF1/px_botnet/README.md

 Please note that this is a development repo, if you find some bug / segfault... <br />
-Please provide a pull request.
+Please provide a pull request / Issues.

 Some script are based on random project from internet. <br />